Constraining braneworlds with entanglement entropy: Constraining the DGP term

 as stand-ins for the couplings.
 In terms of $\theta_i$ and $\lambda_i$, the tension of brane $i$ is

 We can and will trade the physical parameters $(T_i,G_{\text{b},i})$ for $(\theta_i,\lambda_i)$ in our analysis.
 The latter will turn out to be mathematically more convenient.

 The limit $\lambda_1,\lambda_2 \to 0$ recovers the RS action \eqref{fullrs1}.
 Meanwhile taking either $\lambda < -1$ yields a negative effective Newton constant.
-This would lead to the ``wrong sign" in the Euclidean actions, and so classical saddles would be maxima rather than minima.\footnote{As mentioned above, this constraint---that the brane's $G_{\text{eff}}$ coupling must be positive---applies to flat-space DGP constructions, such as the original one of Dvali, Gabadadze, and Porrati \cite{Dvali:2000hr}.} Such saddles would actually be suppressed in the gravitational path integral and thus ill-defined as semiclassical configurations, and so the region
+This leads to the ``wrong sign" in the Euclidean actions, in that classical saddles would be maxima rather than minima.\footnote{As mentioned above, this constraint---that the brane's $G_{\text{eff}}$ coupling must be positive---applies to flat-space DGP constructions, such as the original one of Dvali, Gabadadze, and Porrati \cite{Dvali:2000hr}.} Such saddles are actually suppressed in the gravitational path integral and thus ill-defined as semiclassical configurations, and so the region

 is considered pathological for these branes.